 - Colón - Christopher Columbus Monument at the foot of Las Ramblas.

-The 'Barcelona Tours' stop in front of the Tourist Information booth near the monument to Christopher Columbus.
+The 'Barcelona City Tour' stop in front of the Tourist Information booth near the monument to Christopher Columbus.
 This is also good point for Cruise Liner customers to catch the tour bus.

 - Port Vell - Barcelona's Port area.

 To the left hand side of the Maremagnum, in front of Posit Restaurant (Reial Club Maritim), next to a small roundabout.